alexNibbler/ebpf/README.md

+## About the application
+The application is a user plan in python, working with ebpf via bcc.
+It was tested in GCP Compute Engine VMs with Ubuntu 24.10 and Debian 12.
+The application demonstrates:
+- attaching kprobes to sys_read and sys_write
+- reporting to stdout READ or WRITE, time of the hook execution, pid and command name.
+Data is passed from ebpf to the application via BPF_PERF_OUTPUT
+- ability to pass pid and uid into ebpf via BPF_HASH to filter for report only events related to the specific process or specific user
 ## Installation instructions
 1. Copy trace_app.zip to your Linux machine and unzip it.
 You should get "install_and_start.sh" script, and several .py files.
 2. To install required dependencies and run the application:
 ```commandline